1.9 What are relevant legislations in concerning data archiving?

 Personal data in research data

-The GDPR contains an exemption which entails that some of the principles above are slightly different when collecting and processing personal data for research purposes.
+The GDPR contains an exemption which entails that some of the principles above are differently applied when you collect and process personal data for research purposes.
 This is called the 'research exemption'.

 Since the GDPR applies only to personal data, the first question to always ask is: Are personal data being processed in the study?
 If the answer is no, then the GDPR does not apply.